 The United States Coast Guard has established a universal system of numerically recognizing vessels by using a hull identification number or "HIN."
 This number identifies your Regal yachts' model, hull number, month and year of manufacture.
-The som vertical surface.
-The HIN is stamped on a plate and reinforced with a special adhesive.
+The is stamped on a plate and reinforced with a special adhesive.
 The HIN consists of 12 alpha or numeric characters.

-HIN is normally found on your boat's hull on the starboard side, just below the rub rail on the tran-
+HIN is normally found on your boat's hull on the starboard hull side, just below the rub rail.
+The HIN